 The talk will consider the economics of these installations and how they compare to more traditional methods.

 - A revolution is happening in horticulture.
 It’s a seismic shift that will change fundamentally how we grow plants – and it’s all down to lighting.
-Lux's Horticulture Lighting Conference will take place in Eindhoven, The Netherlands, on Tuesday 23 May 2017.
+Lux's Horticulture Lighting Conference will take place in Utrecht, The Netherlands, on 14-15 May 2018.
 To find out more information and to register to attend please click here.